 - Always keep glucose tablets with you or get in the habit of carrying hard candy for times when your blood sugar dips too low.

 - Always eat after taking your insulin shot.

-- Take a sugary snack with you when exercising.
+- Eat a snack if your blood sugar is under 100 milligrams per deciliter before exercise or if you’re planning on doing more or more intense exercise than normal.
+Take a carbohydrate snack with you when exercising.
 Talk to your dietitian about the best things to eat before exercise.

 - Be cautious when drinking alcohol.
 Talk to your doctor about what’s best.